 - Silence retreat (a different format from the MBSR program)

-- Guided meditations for each skill
+- New guided meditations for each skill

 Some of the benefits of taking this program: